ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 ----------------------------

-If a module has the string ``WANT_JSON`` in it anywhere, Ansible treats it as a non-native module that accepts a filename as its only command-line parameter.
-The filename is for a temporary file containing a :term:`JSON` string containing the module's parameters.
+If a module has the string ``WANT_JSON`` in it anywhere, Ansible treats it as a non-native module that accepts a file name as its only command-line parameter.
+The file name is for a temporary file containing a :term:`JSON` string containing the module's parameters.
 The module needs to open the file, read and parse the parameters, operate on the data, and print its return data as a JSON encoded dictionary to stdout before exiting.